 Note the provinces with a simple dash which got oil entirely from domestic sources, kind of like how Prince Edward Island gets most of its gas from refinery output at Irving.

 Canadian Oil Could Replace Imported Foreign Crude Oil in the East

 So, the question remains: how much of the oil imported by the eastern and Atlantic provinces could be replaced by Canadian oil if a pipeline were built like the now defunct Energy East project?

-The answer isn’t as simple as just “build the pipeline and replace all foreign oil” unfortunately, although doing so would help some eastern refineries turn a higher profit (as shown by the CERI study below), while also allowing Canada to export its ethically produced oil to Europe and Asia and meet some of the growing global demand.
+Unfortunately, the answer isn’t as simple as saying “build the pipeline and replace all foreign oil,” although doing so would help some eastern refineries turn a higher profit and reduce emissions (as found by CERI below) while also allowing Canada to export its ethically produced oil to Europe and Asia to meet some of the growing global demand.

 The Canadian Energy Research Institute (CERI) examined this topic in Study #167 – An Economic and Environmental Assessment of Eastern Canadian Crude Oil Imports released in January of 2018.
 Their findings are based on four scenarios: